-In this article, we take you through the priority SaaS marketing metrics you should track to accurately monitor the performance of your marketing efforts.
+This article will take you through the priority SaaS marketing metrics you should track to accurately monitor the performance of your marketing efforts.
 Let’s get right into it.

 1. Net Promoter Score

 This score helps you gauge how healthy your relationship is with your customers.
 It will also let you know how engaged your customers are and the quality of your services.
 Customers referred by other consumers have a 37% higher retention rate.
-Additionally, word-of-mouth recommendations are responsible for 80% of all B2B and B2C purchases.
-To get those referrals, you need a high net promoter score.

 NPS is fairly easy to calculate.
 A survey question is sent to the customer to rate the company at various points of their customer journey.
 This can be after the first use of your service or after using the service for 90 days to a year.
 The higher the number, the more loyal the customer is to the company.

-You can send your customers this question:
+Send your customers this question:

 “On a scale of 1-10, how likely are you to recommend our product or service.”